SophieDeBenedetto/stream_chat/blog.md

 end
 ```

 When that form is submitted, it triggers an event handler implemented in the form live component that calls [`Chat.create_message/1`](https://github.com/SophieDeBenedetto/stream_chat/blob/start/lib/stream_chat/chat.ex#L132-L137).
+So, when the user submits the form, a new chat message is created.
+But that new message isn't added to the page in real-time.
+The user would have to refresh the page to see the latest message.

 We're ready to teach our live view to insert the new message once it's created.
 This is the responsibility of the `ChatLive.Root` live view, since that is the live view that has awareness of the `@streams.messages` assignment.
 Luckily for us, our chat feature is already backed by PubSub for real-time capabilities.
 The `Chat.create_message/1` function broadcasts an event when a new message is created, like [this](https://github.com/SophieDeBenedetto/stream_chat/blob/start/lib/stream_chat/chat.ex#L151-L154):